Synapse-Cmf/synapse-cmf/README.md

 ## Documentation

-A full featured website is comming, but documentation draft is available [here](/docs).
+A full featured website is comming, but documentation draft is available [there](https://synapse-cmf.github.io/documentation/fr/); for now only in french.

 ## License